The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and Galaxy S25+: Everything You Need to Know

 Samsung will unveil its Galaxy S25 series flagships in early 2025.
 While the official launch is still several months away, leaks have revealed several things about the upcoming phones much ahead of time.
 Our Galaxy S25 Ultra preview details all the information revealed through leaks and certifications.
-We now bring you a roundup of everything we know about the Galaxy S25 and Galaxy S25+.
+We now bring you a roundup of everything we know about the Galaxy S25 and Galaxy S25+, including the design, specs, features, prices, and release date.

 Table of contents